 This type of form is great for differently shaped bodies as well, as we’re more able to control the individual measurements:

-Further down I’ll be sharing the best adjustable dress form that I have found and currently use!
+Further down I’ll be sharing the adjustable dress form that I found and currently use!

 Portability

-If you plan to use your dress outside of your dedicated space, then you’ll want to consider how portable the dress form is.
+If you plan to use your dress outside of your dedicated space, then you’ll want to consider how portable it is.

-My dress stand is a Kennett and Lindsell which I invested in while at university.
-It is a professional dress form and quite heavy, because of the way it was constructed.
-I’ll cover this in more detail further down.
+I have a professional Kennett and Lindsell dress form which I invested in (£1k+) while at university.
+It is a professional dress form and quite heavy because of the way it was constructed.

-Usually, adjustable dress forms and display forms are more portable, but they both serve different purposes.
+Usually, adjustable dressmaker forms and display forms are more portable, but they both serve different purposes.

 Shape